Hormones for Menopause

 The misunderstood Women’s Health Initiative Study

-Despite the positive effects of hormone replacement therapy, in 2002 the results of the Women’s Health Initiative (WHI) Study reported a 24% increased risk for invasive breast cancer, with no major beneficial effects against cardiovascular disease, stroke, and thromboembolic diseases.
-Within three months, 63% of women stopped taking hormone replacement therapy.
+Despite the positive effects of hormone replacement therapy, in 2002 the results of the Women’s Health Initiative (WHI) Study reported that hormone therapy for women was related to a 24% increased risk for invasive breast cancer, with no major beneficial effects against cardiovascular disease, stroke, and thromboembolic diseases.
+Within three months of the publication of this report, 63% of women stopped taking hormone replacement therapy.

 Women's Health Initiative Menopause Hormones